-The Refunding Revenue Bonds, Senior Series 2011-1 (the "Series 2011-1 Bonds" or the "Bonds") will be issued by the University of Massachusetts Building Authority (the "Authority") as fully registered bonds and will be registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
-Individual purchases of beneficial ownership of the Bonds will be made in book-entry form, in the denominations of \$100,000 or any integral multiple of \$5,000 in excess thereof.
+University of Massachusetts Building Authority (the "Authority") as fully registered bonds and will be registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
+Individual purchases of beneficial ownership of the Bonds will be made in book-entry form, in denominations of \$100,000 or any integral multiple of \$5,000 in excess thereof.
 No physical delivery of the Bonds will be made to purchasers.
-While the Bonds bear interest at the Weekly Rate or Daily Rate, principal and semiannual interest (payable May 1 and November 1, commencing November 1, 2011) are payable to DTC by U.S. Bank National Association, Boston, Massachusetts, as Trustee.
+While the Bonds bear interest at the Windows Rate principal and semiannual interest (payable May 1 and November 1, commencing November 1, 2011) are payable to DTC by U.S. Bank National Association, Boston, Massachusetts, as Trustee.
 See "BOOK-ENTRY ONLY SYSTEM."
 The Bonds shall be subject to optional and mandatory sinking fund redemption prior to maturity and optional and mandatory tender for purchase as more fully described herein.

-The Bonds will initially bear interest at the Weekly Rate.
-The Bonds may be converted to and from the Weekly Rate Period, the Daily Rate Period, or the Term Rate Period, and may be converted until maturity to the Fixed Rate Period.
-The initial Weekly Rate for the Bonds for the period commencing on the date of delivery of the Bonds and each Weekly Rate and Daily Rate, as applicable, thereafter will be determined by Wells Fargo Bank, National Association, as Remarketing Agent for the Bonds, as described herein.
+The Bonds will initially bear interest at the Windows Rate.
+(See the inside cover hereof) The Bonds may be converted to and from the Windows Rate Period, the Weekly Rate Period, the Daily Rate Period, or the Term Rate Period, and may be converted until maturity to the Fixed Rate Period (each, as the context may require, a "Mode").
+The initial Windows Rate for the Bonds for the period commencing on the date of delivery of the Bonds and each Windows Spread thereafter will be determined by Citigroup Global Markets Inc., as Remarketing Agent for the Bonds, as described herein.

-This Official Statement generally describes the Bonds only while bearing interest at the Weekly Rate or the Daily Rate.
-Prospective purchasers of the Bonds bearing interest at rates other than the Weekly Rate or the Daily Rate should not rely on this Official Statement.
+This Official Statement generally describes the Bonds only while bearing interest at the Windows Rate.
+Prospective purchasers of the Bonds bearing interest at rates other than the Windows Rate should not rely on this Official Statement.

-The Bonds are special obligations of the Authority payable solely from funds provided under the Enabling Act (defined herein), the Project Trust Agreement (defined herein) and the Series 2011-1 Series Resolution (defined herein), including payments made by the Board of Trustees of the University of Massachusetts (the "University") and with respect to Bonds bearing interest at the Daily Rate or the Weekly Rate, funds available to pay the purchase price of the Bonds pursuant a Standby Bond Purchase Agreement (the "Liquidity Facility") provided by Wells Fargo Bank, National Association (the "Initial Liquidity Facility Provider"), all as more fully described under "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS" herein.
+The Bonds are special obligations of the Authority payable solely from funds provided under the Enabling Act (defined herein), the Project Trust Agreement (defined herein) and the Series Resolution (defined herein), including payments made by the Board of Trustees of the University of Massachusetts (the "University") and amounts paid by the Commonwealth of Massachusetts (the "Commonwealth") under its guaranty of principal and interest on the Series 2011-2 Bonds, including the purchase price thereof as applicable, under the Contract (defined herein), all as more fully described under "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS" herein.
+The purchase price of the Bonds bearing interest at the Windows Rate tendered for purchase is payable from the proceeds of the remarketing of such Bonds or, upon a Windows Mandatory Tender Date as described herein, from funds provided by the Authority or by the Commonwealth under its guaranty.